MortCord/MortCord/README.md

 My main programming languages are Java and JavaScript.
 I work with Spring Boot and React to build web apps.

-I develop using IntelliJ IDEA and JavaScript, and I use Insomnia for API testing.
+I develop using IntelliJ IDEA and VS Code, and I use Insomnia for API testing.
 For DB I use MySQL.

 You can contact me via email: supg98@gmail.com, discord: 'mortcord' or using my linkedin linked in my profile.